IPD:An Incremental Prototype based DBSCAN for large-scale data with cluster representatives: Introduction

-{\bf Contribution.} In this work, we focus on a prototype-based incremental clustering approach which is completely build upon a fraction of whole dataset.
-We aim to identify cluster representatives instead of only providing partition for the given dataset.
+{\bf Contribution.} In this work, we focus on a prototype-based incremental clustering approach which {is completely built} upon a fraction of whole dataset.
+We aim to identify cluster representatives instead of only providing partitions for the given dataset.
 The basic principle of the algorithm is based upon \emph{DBSCAN}.
-Our algorithm, called \emph{IPD} has following characteristics and benefits:\\
+Our algorithm, called Incremental Prototype-based DBSCAN (\emph{IPD}) has following characteristics and benefits:\\

 1) Data redundancy is responsible for the volume of Big data~\cite{big_data_redundancy2012, big_data_redundancy2018}.
 Therefore, it is possible to summarize big data with a fraction of the whole data.
 We have exploited this property in our clustering algorithm to make it suitable for big data.
 Usually, in the existing prototype-based approaches~\cite{l-dbscan2006, Rough-DBSCAN2009}, the prototype is first generated using leaders clustering algorithm~\cite{leader75} in linear time, followed by applying clustering algorithm on the prototypes.
 Since algorithms with $\mathcal{O}(n)$ time complexity are still facing scalability issues to handle very big data, sampling-based solutions are more attractive.
 The existing techniques~\cite{AnyDBC2016, Sampling2019} requires $\mathcal{O}(n)$ to perform each neighborhood query if no index structure is used.
 However, this complexity can be reduced on the sample space since it reduces individual neighborhood query as well as total number of such queries.
 In this work, we focus on a sampling-based approach to build a prototype.
 However, the suitability of the prototype is determined incrementally.\\